Spotify files EU complaint against Apple's App Store rules

 By way of illustration, it said that Apple forces Spotify and other services to "pay a 30 percent tax on purchases made through Apple's payment system."
 That in turn forces Spotify to artificially inflate the price of its Premiere membership "well above the price of Apple Music."
 In other words, by acting as a gatekeeper to apps like Spotify, while also offering a competing app, Apple is competing unfairly, Spotify said.

 Spotify said that if it bypasses Apple's payment system, Apple applies a series of "technical and experience-limiting restrictions on Spotify," limiting customer contact and outreach, for instance.
-It notes that over time, this has locked Spotify and other services out of Apple's Siri, HomePod and Apple Watch.
+It notes that over time, the company has also locked Spotify and other rival streaming services out of Apple's Siri, HomePod and Apple Watch.

-Some developers feel the fees are worth it, however.
-Apple checks apps fairly diligently in order to restrict fraud, which is a tremendously time-consuming process.
+Some developers feel that the fees are worth it, however.
+Apple checks apps in order to restrict fraud, which is a tremendously time-consuming process.
 It also manages currency and tax issues, DRM, user privacy and more.

-Meanwhile, other streaming services like Netflix have completely killed in-app subscriptions on Apple hardware.
-That way, Netflix can pocket all the proceeds from iOS customers, even though that might cause it to lose some customers that use Apple devices.
+Meanwhile, Netflix has completely eliminated in-app subscriptions on Apple hardware.
+That way, it can pocket all the proceeds from iOS customers, even though that might cause it to lose some customers that use Apple devices.
 Unlike Netflix, however, Spotify is primarily used on mobile, so the company may have felt it couldn't go that route.

 Spotify is trying to convince not just regulators in Europe but the general public as well.
 As such, it has released a video detailing its claim (above) and launched an entire website called "A Timeline: How we got here."